 Geoffrey and his third wife (I don’t want to use her real name and will call her Lisa) married on January 1, 2007.
 Lisa was 21 at the time, and Geoffrey was eight years older at 29.
 The couple was married just over five years when they welcomed a son on January 23, 2012.

 The couple separated less than two years later on August 27, 2013.
 Lisa filed for divorce on September 30 of that year, and the divorce was finalized June 18, 2014.
 There are no details as to the specific issues that caused the couple’s split, but Lisa did claim that Geoffrey was guilty of “inappropriate marital conduct” in the divorce filing.
-(Lisa later provided affidavits in support of Geoffrey’s current estranged wife Brittany’s custody battle in which she alleges that Geoffrey “physically and psychologically abused” his children when they were together.)
+(Lisa later provided affidavits in support of Geoffrey’s current estranged wife Brittany’s custody battle in which she alleges that Geoffrey “physically and psychologically abused” his children when they were together, according to the documents.)

 Soon after the divorce, Lisa relocated to Florida and she shared split custody of their son with Geoffrey, who was still living in Tennessee.